 Community Trajectory Analysis (CTA ; De Cáceres et al., 2019; Sturbois et al., 2021) was used to describe and compare the temporal trajectories of the seagrass meadows over the study seasons.
 CTA is based on the dissimilarity between pairs of observations in space and time (De Cáceres et al. 2019).
 We defined the multivariate space of resemblance between meadows using all structural and morphological traits, that were standardized before computing Euclidean distances.
 A Principal Coordinates Analysis (PCoA) was then used to compute the CTA metrics without any distortions (De Cáceres et al., 2019; Sturbois et al., 2021).
 A set of geometrical metrics was calculated to describe each meadow trajectory.
 The standard deviation of angles (change in direction (in degrees) from one segment to the other) measures the consistency/variability of the angles throughout the trajectory.
 It is complementary to the directionality metric which provides information about the consistency with which the trajectory follows the same direction, and varies between 0 and 1, with 1 corresponding to a completely directional pathway.
 Trajectory length represents the sum of the length of all trajectory segments (i.e. the distance between two consecutive surveys).
 The net change evaluates the difference between the community at the end of the study period and its initial state.
 The net change ratio (NCR) is defined as the ratio between the net change and the trajectory length.
-A ”The net change ratio (NCR) is defined as the ratio between the net change and the trajectory length.
-It provides information on the linearity of recovering or departing processes with respect to the initial state.
-Note that if trajectories are usually represented on the first two axes of the ordination (here a principal component analysis: PCA), these CTA metrics are computed using all dimensions.
-Finally, the dissimilarity between pairs of trajectories was quantified using the symmetrized directed segment path dissimilarity (DSDSP) (De Cáceres et al. 2019) which takes into account the shape, size, direction and position of the trajectories.
+A low NCR indicates a decoupling between the trajectory length and the net change, so that the trajectory path does not induce as much net change as expected from segment lengths.
+Inversely, a high NCR illustrates that the trajectory path contributes to net changes.
+In this sense, NCR is complementary with directionality: if high directionally leads to high NCR, low directionality may not be equal to low NCR depending on segment lengths (Sturbois et al., 2021)”Note that if trajectories are usually represented on the first two axes of the ordination (here a principal component analysis: PCA), these CTA metrics are computed using all dimensions.
+Finally, the dissimilarity between pairs of trajectories was quantified using the symmetrized directed segment path dissimilarity (DSDP) (De Cáceres et al. 2019) which takes into account the shape, size, direction and position of the trajectories.
 DSDSP was computed for both raw and centered trajectories.
 The dissimilarity between centered trajectories makes it possible to eliminate spatial variations that are independent of temporal trajectories (i.e. initial site-specific differences in seagrass characteristics that are time invariant).
+High DSDP values indicate high dissimilarities between the trajectories, while low values indicate similar trajectories.

 In this analysis, both the stable and dynamic modalities of the meadow were included (except for AC, see above) allowing inter-site comparison of the two modalities.
 Due to missing data for Z. marina in GM and TH for winter 2020, this season was discarded for this species.